cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-aggregate.md

 The associated sort operator for a `min()`- or `max()`-like aggregate.
 This is just an operator name (possibly schema-qualified).
 The operator is assumed to have the same input data types as the aggregate (which must be a single-argument normal aggregate).

-PARALLEL = { SAFE | RESTRICTED | UNSAFE }
+PARALLEL = { SAFE | RESTRICTED | UNSAFE }`**

-:   The meanings of `PARALLEL SAFE`, `PARALLEL RESTRICTED`, and `PARALLEL UNSAFE` are the same as in [CREATE FUNCTION](/docs/sql-statements/sql-stmt-create-function.md).
+The meanings of `PARALLEL SAFE`, `PARALLEL RESTRICTED`, and `PARALLEL UNSAFE` are the same as in [CREATE FUNCTION](/docs/sql-statements/sql-stmt-create-function.md).
 An aggregate will not be considered for parallelization if it is marked `PARALLEL UNSAFE` (which is the default!) or `PARALLEL RESTRICTED`.
 Note that the parallel-safety markings of the aggregate's support functions are not consulted by the planner, only the marking of the aggregate itself.

-REPSAFE = boolean
+REPSAFE = boolean`**

-:   Specifies whether or not the aggregate can be safely executed on replicated slices.
+Specifies whether or not the aggregate can be safely executed on replicated slices.
 An order-agnostic aggregate would be considered safe in this context.
 The default value is `false`.

-:   Setting `REPSAFE = true` instructs the optimizer to perform additional optimizations that specifically suppress certain broadcast motions.
+Setting `REPSAFE = true` instructs the optimizer to perform additional optimizations that specifically suppress certain broadcast motions.

 > **Caution** Incorrectly setting `REPSAFE = true` for an order-dependent aggregate may produce incorrect results.

 **`HYPOTHETICAL`**